chewzzz1014/DPhi-Bootcamp/README.md

  # 1. DPhi-Bootcamps

 Collection of solutions to the hands-on exercise of beginner level bootcamps I joined at [dphi.tech](https://dphi.tech/).
 The boot camps consisted of 10 days (28 February 2022 to 8 February 2022) of coursework, quizzes and a hands-on exercise.
 Participants who scored an average of 60% or above for quizzes and hands-on exercise were qualified to receive a certification of accomplishment.
-All of my solutions were written on Google Colab and then downloaded as Python files.

 ## Questions of Hands-on Exercises of Bootcamps